Lightstreamer/Lightstreamer-example-StockList-client-java/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download the `deploy.zip` file, which you can find in the latest [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-java/releases) of this project and extract the `javase-uni-stocklist-demo` folder.
+* Download the `deploy.zip` file, which you can find in the latest [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-java/releases) of this project and extract its contents.
 * Launch `start_demo.bat` on Windows or `start_demo.sh` on Linux (please note that the demo tries to connect to http://localhost:8080).

 ## Build